grafana/mimir/docs/sources/mimir/configure/configure-hash-rings.md

    This label must be the same on all instances that are part of the same cluster.
    For example, if you run a Grafana Mimir cluster in a dedicated namespace, then set the cluster label to the name of the namespace.
 4. **Wait** until the configuration change has been rolled out to all Grafana Mimir instances.
-5. Enable cluster label verification on all clusters instances by removing the configuration option `-memberlist.cluster-label-verification-disabled=true`.
+5. Enable cluster label verification on all clusters instances by removing the configuration option `-memberlist.cluster-label-verification-disabled=false`.
 6. **Wait** until the configuration change has been rolled out to all Grafana Mimir instances.

 ### Fine tuning memberlist changes propagation latency